-Becoming infected by disease is another repercussion of working with diseased animals, but one that can be avoided when the appropriate preventionary measures are taken.
+Becoming infected by disease is another repercussion of working with diseased animals, but one that can be avoided when the appropriate prevention measures are taken.

 “A practicing Veterinarian will hopefully start or end the day with some sort of exercise to keep their body strong enough to perform throughout the day and not get worn down or become ill,” Lowery advised.
 “They should eat appropriately to fuel their mind and body just like any athlete would.”

 Now is a great time to begin the educational journey to becoming a Veterinarian!
 Why?
-Between 2016 and 2026, the employment of Veterinarians is projected to grow 19 percent.
-This is much faster than the average for most healthcare occupations.
-This growth can largely be attributed to consumers spending more on healthcare for their pets because veterinary medicine has greatly advanced over the years.
+Over the next decade, the employment of Veterinarians is projected to grow 18 percent.
+This is much faster than the average for all careers.
+This growth can largely be attributed to consumers spending more on healthcare for their pets because careers in veterinary medicine have greatly advanced over the years.
 This means there are now more services available to assist with a variety of animal health conditions.